-The Community Solar Project and Interconnection Equipment owned by the Applicant are required to operate under constant power factor mode with a unity power factor setting unless specifically requested otherwise by the Public Utility..
+The Community Solar Project and Interconnection Equipment owned by the Applicant are required to operate under constant power factor mode with a unity power factor setting unless specifically requested otherwise by the Public Utility.
 The Community Solar Project is expressly forbidden from actively participating in voltage regulation of the Public Utility's system without written request or authorization from the Public Utility.
-The Community Solar Project shall have sufficient reactive capacity to enable the delivery of 100 percent of the plant output to the POI at unity power factor measured at 1.0 per unit voltage under steady state conditions.
+The Community Solar Project should have sufficient reactive capacity to enable the delivery of 100 percent of the plant output to the POI at 0.95 leading power factor measured at 1.0 per unit voltage under steady state conditions.

-Generators shall be capable of operating under Voltage-reactive power mode, Active powerreactive power mode, and Constant reactive power mode as per IEEE Std.
+Generators shall be capable of operating under Voltage-reactive power mode, Active power-reactive power mode, and Constant reactive power mode as per IEEE Std.
 1547-2018.
 This project shall be capable of activating each of these modes one at a time.
 The Public Utility reserves the right to specify any mode and settings within the limits of IEEE Std 1547-2018 needed before or after the Community Solar Project enters service.
 The Applicant shall be responsible for implementing settings modifications and mode selections as requested by the Public Utility within an acceptable timeframe.
 The reactive compensation must be designed such that the discreet switching of the reactive device (if required by the Applicant) does not cause step voltage changes greater than +/-3% on the Public Utility's system.
-In all cases the minimum power quality requirements in PacifiCorp's Engineering Handbook section 1C shall be met and are available at https://www.pacificpower.net/about/power-quality-standards.html.
-Requirements specified in the System Impact Study that exceed requirements in the Engineering Handbook section 1C power quality standards shall apply.